 Since the year 2000, the Food and Drug Administration has called out many pharmaceutical companies for false and exaggerated advertising of stimulants.
 False marketing made the likes of Adderall, Ritalin, Vyvanse, and Concerta known to a wider consumer range.
 Such thing resulted in the rise of prescription and purchases of the drugs even for people who aren’t suffering from ADHD.

 One proof of the misleading advertisement of ADHD medications is the case of Shire Pharmaceuticals.
 The Irish drugmaker was fined $56.5 million due to its claim that their Adderall and Vyvanse drugs can “normalize” kids with ADHD.
 The DOJ found this as an exaggerated ploy to lure more takers and doctors to prescribe the drug.
 It gave false hopes and it exposed the patients to imminent danger.
-A reason why you shouldn’t use Adderall as a smart drug if you don’t have ADHD.
+So is Adderall a nootropic?
+Considering the effects and benefits, it’s not a smart drug.

 Over the past years, college students believe that Adderall is the quick fix for their studying problems.
 And after having a taste of the dopamine-inducing drug, it becomes an irresistible cherry on top during the exams.